Schiller-Stoff/copilot-dh-workshops/README.md

 # copilot-dh-workshops

-Repository for the copilot-technologies in the Digital Humanities workshop series
+Repository for the "Copilot-technologies in the Digital Humanities" workshop series.